paulxu1234/ameba_docs/source/application_note/power_save.rst

 5. Clear the LOGUART interrupt when wakeup.

-Entering Deep\-Sleep Mode
+Entering Deep-Sleep Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Deep\-sleep can also be entered from FreeRTOS tickless flow.
+Deep-sleep can also be entered from FreeRTOS tickless flow.

-When the system boots, KM4 holds the deepwakelock PMU_OS, thus freertos_ready_to_dsleep() will be checked fail and the system does not enter deep\-sleep mode in idle task by default.
-Since freertos_ready_to_dsleep() will be checked only after freertos_ready_to_sleep() is checked pass, both the wakelock and deepwakelock need to be released for entering deep\-sleep mode.
+When the system boots, KM4 holds the deepwakelock PMU_OS, thus freertos_ready_to_dsleep() will be checked fail and the system does not enter deep-sleep mode in idle task by default.
+Since freertos_ready_to_dsleep() will be checked only after freertos_ready_to_sleep() is checked pass, both the wakelock and deepwakelock need to be released for entering deep-sleep mode.

 Configuration: